bradennapier/eslint-plugin-ts-import/README.md

 - Provide import patterns that restrict imports of certain files based on location.
 - Ensure imports meet the expected guidelines within your repo.
 - Adapted from VSCode's rule `code-import-patterns`.
+- Provide custom eslint messaging for each pattern if needed.
 - Useful in monorepos and most Typescript projects which utilize incremental builds.

 ## Simple Example